lmc-eu/spirit-design-system/packages/web/src/scss/components/Header/README.md

 # Header

-> Header wraps top-level navigation and branding.

 The Header is a highly variable and customizable component.
 It comes in several design variants and provides a handful of building blocks you can use to achieve your specific design goals.

 ## JavaScript Plugin

-For full functionality you need to provide JavaScript which will handle toggling of the Header component.
+For full functionality you need to provide Spirit JavaScript which will handle toggling of the Header component:

 ```html
 <script src="node_modules/@lmc-eu/spirit-web/js/cjs/spirit-web.min.js" async></script>
 ```

-Please consult [main package README][web-readme] for how to include JavaScript plugins.
+Please consult the [main README][web-readme] for how to include JavaScript plugins.

-Or feel free to write controlling scripts yourself.
+Or feel free to write the controlling script yourself.

 ## Accessibility Guidelines